AdobeDocs/commerce-admin.en/help/stores-purchase/fedex.md

 1. Set **Allowed Methods** to each method of shipment that you want to offer.

-   When choosing methods, take into consideration your FedEx account, the frequency and size of your shipments, and if you allow international shipments.
+   When choosing methods, consider your FedEx account, the frequency and size of your shipments, and if you allow international shipments.
 You can offer as many or as few methods as you want, such as:

    - Europe First Priority
-   - Delivery day options: 1 Day Freight, 2 Day Freight, 2 Day, 2 Day AM, 3 Day Freight
+   - Delivery day options: 1 Day Freight, 2 Day Freight, 2-Day, 2-Day AM, 3 Day Freight
    - Domestic options–Express Saver, Ground, First, Overnight, Home Delivery, Standard Overnight
    - International options–International Economy, Intl Economy Freight, International First, International Ground, International, Priority Intl
    - Priority options–Freight, Priority Overnight